Rheinwerk/ansible-role-instana_agent/README.md

 Requirements
 ------------

-The Instana Agent is a customer specific download, including a pre-packaged license key.
-You need to provide a download url for your agent in the `_instana` dictionary.
+The Instana Agent is a customer specific download.
+To download it, you need to include a license key.
+You can provide it in the `_instana` dictionary.
+See *Role Variables*.

 Role Variables
 --------------

 There is one main variable that drives this role: `_instana`.
 It is a map that contains all configuration and settings for this role.
-The access key and the location of `JAVA_HOME` can be overridden using role variables.
+The access key can be set using this variable.
 Please see `defaults/main.yml` for details.

 Dependencies
 ------------

-Instana requires a pre-installed Oracle JDK, version 8 or above.
-By default it is expected in `/usr/java/default`, but can be overridden.
+None.
+Instana brings a packaged Java Runtime.

 Example Playbook
 ----------------